anantSinghCross/realtime-hand-gesture-recognition/README.md

 Images in the dataset are of dimension *200 by 200*.
 But for performance reasons they have been resized to *50 by 50*.
 You can use them as it is if you have a powerful setup otherwise program displays a Tensorflow error
 `tensorflow/core/framework/allocator.cc:101] Allocation of X exceeds 10% of system memory.`

+## What's in the Repository

+* `captureHand.py` - This program can capture new hand gestures and write them in the specified directory
+* `recognizer.py` - This is the main program that uses pretrained model (in the repo) for recognizing hand gestures
+* `trainer.py` - This program uses the given dataset to train the CNN model
+* `modelWeights.h5` - Weights for the CNN model
+* `trainedModel.json` - JSON format of the model

 ## Sample of images in the Dataset

 * First Hand Gesture